panjan/blog/_drafts/heater.md

 I = P/V = 3000 (W) / 230 (V) = 13,04 A < 16 A
 ```

 We're within the 16 A limit.
 The last thing we need to calculate to avoid serious danger is wire size.
 In the [table of wire sizes](https://en.wikipedia.org/wiki/American_wire_gauge) we can see that for our 13 A current, a 16 AWG wire (1.31mm<sup>2</sup>) is sufficient.
-However, it is a good practice to use thicker wire, so we'll go with 15 AWG (or 1.5mm<sup>2</sup> for us Europeans).
+However, it will be safer to use the thicker 15 AWG (or 1.5mm<sup>2</sup> for us Europeans).

 If you are unsure about any of the calculations, ask in the electronics store or call an electrician to help you.

-### Test the Sonoff
+### Test Your Sonoff

-While it's disconnected, connect the power chord to your Sonoff.
-Follow the diagram on the box.
+Connect the power chord to the Sonoff.
+Follow the diagram on the box (highlighted in the picture below).
 L stands for line, N is neutral and E is earth ground.
 In my case, the wires are brown, blue and yellow-green respectively.
 The colours might vary in different areas.

 ![sonoff](/assets/heating/sonoff_diagram.png)

 Make sure that the Sonoff works by pairing it to [the app](https://sonoff.itead.cc/en/ewelink).
 While you're at it, have some fun.
-Explore the app, connect a lamp (with the plug disconnected!), measure the power consumption, etc.
+Explore the app, connect a lamp (with the power cord disconnected!), measure the power consumption, etc.

-### Flashing the Sonoff (optional)
+### Flashing Sonoff (optional)

 This step is only required if you want integration with [Home Assistant](https://www.home-assistant.io).
 Homekit and Google Home users can skip this as Sonoff supports both out of the box.